 If you are new to the UAE note that holidays that you have come to expect do not travel.
 If you're from Europe or the US forget Labour Day, Thanksgiving, Easter or Christmas holidays - although do expect the telephone lines to go dead to Europe/US.
 If you're from India, forget the likes of Diwali, but still expect the lights to come on across balconies across the emirates.

 A few more things to be aware of:

-Because Islamic holiday dates are subject to change due to moon sightings UAE public holiday dates in 2019 may differ slightly to the below list.
+Because Islamic holiday dates are subject to change due to moon sightings UAE public holiday dates in 2019 and 2020 may differ slightly to the below list.
 We will however keep this article updated, so keep coming back.
 In addition, often a public holiday in the UAE is moved to the beginning or end of a week.
 Weekends are Friday and Saturday.

 |Day||Date - 2019||Occasion||Holidays|